Infectious Disease Specialists

 Call and schedule an appointment with Dr. Donald K. Marcus.

 1. Burke KE, Lamont JT (August 2013).
 "Fecal Transplantation for Recurrent Clostridium difficile Infection in Older Adults: A Review.”.
 Journal of the American Geriatrics Society 61 (8): 1394–8.

 Information for Patients having FMT:

-Dr. Divya Sareen is now conducting a STD (Sexually Transmitted Diseases) Clinic on Thursday mornings.
+Dr. Diyva Sareen is now conducting a STI (Sexually Transmitted Infections) Clinic on Thursday mornings.
 Some of the Bacteria, Fungus and Parasites that may be transmitted are HIV, Herpes Simplex Virus (HSV), Human Papilloma Virus (HPV), Chlamydia, Syphilis, Gonorrhea, Candida, Viral Hepatitis, and Trichomonas.

 (CDC) There were more than 2 million new cases of Syphilis, Gonorrhea and Chlamydia diagnosed in the US in 2016.
 Since only these three STD's and HIV are required to be reported to the CDC, it is estimated that when herpes and the dozens of other sexually transmitted diseases are included, there are more than 20 million new cases of STD's every year, with at least half occurring between the ages of 15-24.

 (CDC) Human Papilloma Virus is the most common STD in the United States.
 It is estimated that there are 79 million Americans (in their late teens and early 20's) infected with HPV.